belchejs-UC/it3038c-scripts/Project2/README.md

 I created a simple to use multi-function calcualtor based off of the program found at https://www.digitalocean.com/community/tutorials/how-to-make-a-calculator-program-in-python-3

-My program uses a set of initial functions chosen by the user def calculation():
+My program uses a set of initial functions chosen by the user
+    def calculation():
      operation = input('''
     Please choose the symbol corresponding to the math operation that you would like to complete
     + for addition
     - for subtraction
     * for multiplication
     / for division
     ''')

 You then input two different numbers
     number_1 = int(input('Enter your first number: '))
     number_2 = int(input('Enter your second number: '))

-The program then runs a function taht takes the mathematical operation that the user chooses and those two numerical inputs to determine your answer.
+The program then runs a function that takes the mathematical operation that the user chooses and those two numerical inputs to determine your answer.
 #Addition

     if operation == '+':